 If someone you live with needs to have a live vaccine speak to your treatment team or GP.
 They can advise what precautions you may need to take depending on the vaccination.

 Anyone at risk of a weakened immune system, and therefore more prone to infection, should have the flu vaccine.
 This includes people having, or due to have, treatment for breast cancer.
 The flu vaccine is not a live vaccine so doesn’t contain any active viruses.
 Talk to your treatment team about the best time to have your flu jab.

 People having abemaciclib are advised to speak to their treatment team before having the coronavirus (Covid-19) vaccination.

 6. Further support

 Being diagnosed with breast cancer can make you feel lonely and isolated.

-If you have secondary breast cancer, our Living with Secondary Breast Cancer Online programme and virtual meetings let you share experiences with other people dealing with the uncertainty and challenges of secondary breast cancer.
+Our Living with Secondary Breast Cancer groups let you share experiences with other people who are also dealing with the uncertainty and challenges of secondary breast cancer.